-How Financial Advisors Can Make Emotional Connections with Wealthy People
+How Financial Advisors Can Make Emotional Connections With Wealthy People

-5 Content Examples that Help Financial Professionals Deepen Emotional Connections with Clients
+5 Content Examples That Help Financial Professionals Deepen Emotional Connections With Clients

-Many financial advisors and other wealth professionals often believe they need to write exclusively about money matters in order to exhibit financial expertise, build trust and attract wealthy clients.
+Many financial advisors and other wealth professionals believe they need to write exclusively about money matters in order to exhibit financial expertise, build trust and attract wealthy clients.

 In fact, if money-related content conversations are the only ones you’re having with prospects, you’re missing out on topics that tug at your prospects’ personal aspirations beyond financial well-being.

 Certainly, writing about financial issues makes sense given your expertise.
-However, restricting your marketing content to financial subject matters solely builds an intangible wall between you and your prospects.
+However, restricting your marketing content solely to financial subject matters builds an intangible wall between you and your prospects.
 On one side is your financial knowledge, the key reason why an investor needs your services.
 However, on the other side are your prospects’ personal and oftentimes private aspirations.

 When you blend your expertise with a prospect’s desire within your marketing communications, the individual will be more drawn to you because you’re addressing the very thing that drives them or keeps them awake at night.
-This creates a feeling of mutual understanding which translates into a deeper connection.
+This creates a feeling of mutual understanding, which translates into a deeper connection.

 Let me explain…